 That’s what we all really want, isn’t it?
+Someone who sees us.

-To be seen.
-To be known for ourselves, as people.
+We want to be known for ourselves, as people.
 To be recognized.

 That’s what our donors are looking for as well.
 So why is so much communication impersonal and generic?